 Your self-service portal will display a logo in the top left corner of the banner, as seen in the above image.
-You can set the image to be user here.
-If no image in selected, the image at your organisation with be used instead.
+You can set the image to be your own logo here.
+If no image is selected, the image configured at your organisation level will be used instead.

-To allow access to the portal to log tickets, service requests, service statuses and view knowledge base articles without requiring authentication, then uncheck 'Require users to login to access the portal', and select a Site to use for Tickets created by Anonymous Users, to allow the portal to be used without user login.
+To allow access to the portal to log tickets, service requests, view service statuses, view knowledge base articles and approve/reject requests without requiring authentication, then uncheck 'Require users to login to access the portal'.
+When allowing anonymous usage of the Self-Service Portal, you will be prompted to select an anonymous User Site:

 Allowing anonymous users will make some API endpoints no longer require authentication, so it is worthwhile ensuring that no sensitive data is stored in the endpoints listed in the warning when deactivating the setting above.

 When logging a ticket as an anonymous user, you will be required to enter a contact name and email address.
 The ticket will then get assigned to the selected anonymous site with the name and email address entered on the new ticket screen.